JoseMarcioDeveloper/Diretorio-Remoto/README.md

-# Diretorio-Remoto
+# Diretorio-Remoto depois do clone
-Descrição inserida no repositório remoto antes do clone.
+Descrição inserida no repositório remoto depois do clone.